-For more information on how to lock or unlock packages by using the ZENworks Icon, see the Novell ZENworks 11 Adaptive Agent Guide.
+For more information on how to lock or unlock packages by using the ZENworks Icon, see the Novell ZENworks Agent guide.

-- Section 9.5.1, "Adding a Package Lock," on page 78 - Section 9.5.2, "Removing a Package Lock," on page 79
+- "Adding a Package Lock" on page 76 - "Removing a Package Lock" on page 77

-9.5.1 Adding a Package Lock
+Adding a Package Lock

 - 1 List all the packages installed on the managed device by entering the zac search command.
 From the list, select the package you want to lock. - 2 Lock the package by using the zac lock-add (name or pattern) [version] command.
-This command locks the specified packages.
-The packages that match the specified regular

 This command locks the specified packages.
 The packages that match the specified regular expression or string are not upgraded or removed.
+The package name can be specified expression or string are not upgraded or removed.
 The package name can be specified individually, with wildcard patterns, or even with version number relations.
 The version number should be specified within single or double quotes.